CuUwrRobotics/template-package/README.md

 # TO DO
-- [ ] Copy code from file setup/labels.json into you console while on labels page to update all labels. **Refresh the page, and run again!**
+- [ ] Run the code from file setup/labels.json in your console while on the labels page to update all labels.
 - [ ] Add a .gitignore
 - [ ] Update this readme!
-- [ ] Delete setup/ directory and files
+- [ ] Delete setup/* directory and files